Lowo Cave

 Gua Lowo is a cave which is located at Watuagung, Watulimo sub-district of Trenggalek Regency, East Java in Indonesia.
-Gua Lowo is Indonesian word, which means bat's cave.
+Gua Lowo is an Indonesian word, which means bat's cave.
 There are no other fauna except bats in this cave.
 The cave is about 5 kilometers long, though only 859 meters of the cave is accessible.
 Based on statements from cave experts, Mr. Gilbert Manthovani and Dr. Robert K Kho in 1984, Gua Lowo is the longest natural cave in Southeast Asia.

-This cave is located in the hills of Karts, which was discovered by 1931 by a resident named Lomedjo.
+This cave is located in the hills of Karts, which was discovered in 1931 by a resident named Lomedjo.
 In 1983 it was declared as a tourist destination.

+At the moment Gua Lowo managed directly by the Trenggalek Regency government through Dinas Pariwisata dan Kebudayaan Trenggalek.